 - Strengthening Impact: WeBER Plus focuses on enhancing CSO capacities for active participation in PAR and effective monitoring of public policies.
 By building these essential skills, CSOs become catalysts for positive change, collaborating effectively with governmental bodies and ensuring that policies align with citizen needs.

 WeBER is implemented in the Western Balkans in Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia.

-As in the previous cycle, WeBER2.0 will be implemented by six organisations from the Western Balkans (WB), members of the Think for Europe – TEN Network (including the European Policy Centre – CEP Belgrade, the Institute for Democracy and Mediation – IDM Tirana, Institute Alternative – IA Podgorica, the Foreign Policy Initiative – FPI Sarajevo, the Group for Legal and Political Studies – GLPS Pristina, and the European Policy Institute – EPI Skopje) coordinated by the European Policy Centre – CEP.
-Moreover, the European Policy Centre – EPC Brussels is also a partner in the project.
+As in the previous cycle, WeBER 3.0 will be implemented by six organisations from the Western Balkans (WB), members of the Think for Europe – TEN Network (including the European Policy Centre – CEP Belgrade, the Institute for Democracy and Mediation – IDM Tirana, the Institute Alternative – IA Podgorica, the Foreign Policy Initiative – FPI Sarajevo, the Group for Legal and Political Studies – GLPS Pristina, and the European Policy Institute – EPI Skopje) coordinated by the European Policy Centre – CEP.
+Moreover, the Centre for Public Administration Research (KDZ) Vienna is a EU-level based partner of the project.